dsteinberg/libcluster/README.txt

       primary eigenvalues etc of data.

     - Various tools, including AUV post-processing pipeline tools.

-All algorithms can be run in an incremental fashion.

  [1] K. Kurihara, M. Welling, and N. Vlassis, Accelerated variational
      Dirichlet process mixtures, Advances in Neural Information Processing